Alice Hated The Smell of Flowers

 Alice hated the smell of flowers.
 Rather, she preferred aromas that challenged her senses.
 Bouquets that boasted fearlessness and vigor like gasoline or even skunk.
 No one seemed to understand this.
-Family and friends would say things like “Alice finds amusement in rivalry” or “You opt for theatrics over appeasing others, selfish Alice”.
-No matter how deeply this stung her, Alice refused to defend herself.
-She wasn’t very good at arguing, let alone proving a case without any proof.
-Instead, she would just smile.
-This only enraged her loved ones, nudging them to assume she didn’t care what they thought of her.
+Family and friends would say things like “Alice finds amusement in rivalry.”

-There was not only truth to her fondness for pungent fragrances but there was depth.
-While she loved how soft flowers felt between her fingers or how silky chocolate strongly bonded to the roof of her mouth, the actual odor of sweetness suggested nothing but weakness to the girl.
+How could she explain the layers of truth to her fondness for pungent fragrances?
+While she loved how soft flowers felt between her fingers or how silky chocolate felt against her tongue as it stroked the roof of her mouth, the actual odor of sweetness suggested nothing but weakness to the girl.
 Fragility was too dreadful of a characteristic for Alice to handle and the smell of it flooded her mind with shame, frustration, guilt and even worse, immutable loneliness.

-As Alice grew into adulthood, her nose didn’t mature out of any phase, instead it’s aging only brought refinement in appetite.
+As Alice grew into adulthood, her nose didn’t mature out of any phase.
+Every new year, Alice was met with new barriers that pushed her further away from personal connection.
 She never kept fresh flowers in the house, but she did become very good at keeping secrets.
 During university, she learned of the power that can exist behind a shield, even without a sword.

 Well into her 20’s, Alice had befriended her loneliness and poured all of her personal love into her job as a teacher.
 As a superior, Alice was proud to be a different sort of mentor.
 After all, she had been different all of her life, how could it not be true in this area of her life?
 Her pet students weren’t the typical.
 She found herself partial to the defective ones.
 Ralph was unruly yet she never yelled at him.
 Grace was naive but Alice never showed her intolerance.
 In Alice’s classroom, the strong were punished for arrogance and the weak were heralded for their efforts.